Statistics (STA)

 STA 301.
 Applied Statistics.
 (3)

 A first course in applied statistics including an introduction to probability, the development of estimation and hypothesis testing, and a focus on statistical methods and applications.
 Includes introduction to probability of events, random variable, binomial and normal distributions, mathematical expectation, sampling distributions, estimation, and hypothesis testing.
 Statistical methods include one and two sample procedures for means and proportions, chi-square tests, analysis of variance, and linear regression.
-Note: Credit for graduation will not be given for more than one of STA 125, ISA 125, STA 261, STA 301, or STA 368.
+Note: Credit for graduation will not be given for more than one of ISA 125, STA 261, or STA 301.

 Introduction to computer programming concepts used for solving mathematical problems and manipulating data.
 Control structures, functions, formatted input/output, character and string processing, arrays, procedural and functional programming, basic elements of object-oriented programming.
-Emphasis on programming languages in high demand for data analytics.
+Emphasis on tools in high demand for data management and analysis.

 STA 309.
 Building, Managing and Exploring Data Sets in Analytics.
 (3)